Lita Docs

 Valida programs can interact with the environment using the input and output tapes.
 In the Valida zk-VM, the input tape is mapped to stdin, or the input file specified on the command line.
 The output tape is mapped to stdout, and the output file specified on the command line for valida run.

 The printlnmacro is known to work.
 The following methods are known to work on stdin: read, read_line, read_until, lines, read_to_string, and read_to_end.
 There may be some issues with signaling end of input via ctrl+D on the command line.
 Sometimes it may have to be signaled more than once.
-This is a known issue as of release 0.7.0-alpha, which is being worked on.
+This is a known issue as of release 0.7.0-alpha.

 The Rust toolchain provides functions for line-based interaction with the input and output tapes: